cotarelo2/mac/EscrowtoEPO/README.md

 Initial Release

 1.1
-1. Application packaged
+--Application packaged
-2. Addition of FV2 Status scripts assigned as LaunchDaemon to report on the status (RunAtLoad and Once every 24 hours)
+--Addition of FV2 Status scripts assigned as LaunchDaemon to report on the status (RunAtLoad and Once every 24 hours)

 #License
 Copyright 2013 Nick Cobb (contact - loyaltyarm@gmail.com)